Improved partial regularity for manifold-constrained minimisers of subquadratic energies: Local approximability by smooth maps

 \section{Local approximability by smooth maps}

 Let~$m\geq 2$, $k\geq 2$ be integers, and let~$\NN\subseteq\R^m$ be a smoothly embedded manifold without boundary.
 We make the following assumption on~$\NN$ and~$k$: \begin{enumerate}[label=(H), ref=\textrm{H}] \item $\NN$ is compact and $(k-2)$-connected, that is $\pi_0(\NN) = \pi_{1}(\NN) = \ldots = \pi_{k-2}(\NN) = 0$.
-In case~$k=2$, we also assume that~$\pi_1(\NN)$ is abelian. \end{enumerate} For instance, this assumption is satisfied if~$\NN\simeq\PR$ (the case we considered in Section~\ref{sect:intro}) and~$k=2$.
-Heuristically speaking, under the assumption~\eqref{H} $\NN$-valued maps are not expected to have topological singularities of codimension~$<k$.
-In other words, $\NN$-valued maps may have singularities of codimension $<k$, but it should be possible to remove these by local surgery.
-The following result make this heuristic rigourous.
+In case~$k=2$, we also assume that~$\pi_1(\NN)$ is abelian. \end{enumerate} For instance, this assumption is satisfied if~$\NN\simeq\PR$ (the case we considered in Section~\ref{sect:intro}) and~$k=2$, because the fundamental group of~$\PR$ is the group with two elements, $\pi_1(\PR)\simeq\Z/2\Z$.
+The assumption~\eqref{H} has implications on the behaviour of $\NN$-valued maps and their singularities.
+An arbitrary map~$\R^d\to\NN$ may be discontinuous on arbitrarily large sets.
+However, if the assumption~\eqref{H} is in force, the singularities that occur on sets of dimension~$d - k + 1$ or above carry no topological obstruction; they can be ``smoothened out'' by local surgery.
+By contrast, singularities of dimension~$d-k$ may carry topological obstructions, which prevent approximability by smooth, $\NN$-valued maps.
+This motivates the following